-This trip was a short one, we only had two goals.
-To drink 7 layered tea and to see the Hoolock gibbons in Lawachara National Park.
+This trip was a short one as we only had two goals: to drink 7 layered tea and to see the Hoolock gibbons in Lawachara National Park.
 It was actually quite a nice trip where I didn’t have too many breakdowns trying to deal with the culture shock, and we accomplished both of our goals!

 We were up with the sun to catch a train to the north-eastern town of Srimangal, which only took 4 hours and was very relaxing compared to our previous bus journeys.
 We checked in to the Hotel Taj Mahal and were lucky enough to have a real toilet instead of a ‘squatty potty’.